bedirhanssaglam/audio_plus/README.md

 # audio_plus

 `audio_plus` is a comprehensive package for playing audio files in Flutter applications.
 This package provides a platform-independent interface and can be used to perform basic operations such as playing, pausing, resuming, and stopping audio files on different platforms (iOS, Android).
-Additionally, it includes advanced features for enhanced audio control, special effects, and customized audio experiences.
+Additionally, it includes advanced features for enhanced audio control and customized audio experiences.

 ## Table of contents